rifad4u/rn-kill-app/README.md

 # rn-kill-app

-React Native Package to kill and exit the application
+React Native Package to kill, exit the application and remove the app from Apps tray in Android

 ## Installation